 *Based on Double Occupancy.
-Price reflects a 4% discount for full payment via check.
+All Pricing reflects a 4% cash discount.

 New Creation Church

 From the moment you step off the plane in Israel, your adventure in the Holy Land begins!
 Your journey will take you to visit the actual sites of well-known, beloved Bible stories, including the very places where Jesus walked!
 Nazareth, the Mt. of Olives, Capernaum, the Sea of Galilee, the Upper Room, Jerusalem - you'll see firsthand the places where Jesus lived and ministered.